docker/docs/desktop/mac/permission-requirements.md

 ---
-description: Permission requirements for Docker Desktop for Mac
+description: Understand permission requirements for Docker Desktop for Mac and the differences between versions
 keywords: Docker Desktop, mac, security, install, permissions
 title: Understand permission requirements for Mac
 redirect_from: